src-d/guide/talent/application-process.md

 - Logical thinking: to see how the developer solves an abstract problem in a logical way.

 - In case of rejection, the developer should be notified in person on the day by the lead of the corresponding team.
-This should be a constructive discussion giving the developer as much insights as possible.
+This should be a constructive discussion giving the developer as much insight as possible.

 ### Offer